Are We Truly in the End Times?

 Hear, O Israel: The Lord our God, the Lord is one!
 You shall love the Lord your God with all your heart, with all your soul, and with all your strength.
 And these words which I command you today shall be in your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, when you walk by the way, when you lie down, and when you rise up.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 Deuteronomy 6:4-8

 • The word for “frontlets” in the Hebrew literally means “bangs of long hair hanging over the eyes.”
-The significance of that concerns our worldview; as we look at the world around us through God’s Word; things He wants us to see are seen and others are blocked, the blocked ones most often being those things which oppose His character, will, and ability as well as our responsibility to trust and obey Him.
+Its significance concerns our worldview; as we look at the world around us through God’s Word; things He wants us to see are seen and others are blocked, the blocked ones most often being those things which oppose His character, will, and ability as well as our responsibility to trust and obey Him.
 The seen things result in us seeing the world as through His eyes, rather than ours.

 When applied to the mark of the beast, it appears to be a companion metaphor demonstrating the godless Greco-Roman culture of that day was allowing satanic influences to control their behaviors and worldview.
 That correlation would not have been lost on the original hearers.

-In the midst of my contemplating all this, an idea occurred me which may or may not be Holy Spirit inspired: what if Revelation was written using the prophetic language and symbology of the Old Testament so only believers could understand it and any Roman authorities who found a copy could not easily interpret it to use it as evidence of sedition on the part of Christians?
+In the midst of my contemplating all this, an idea occurred me which may or may not be Holy Spirit inspired: what if Revelation was written using the prophetic language and symbology of the Old Testament so only believers could understand it’s significance and any Roman authorities who found a copy could not easily interpret it to use it as evidence of sedition on the part of Christians?
 What if the mark of the beast was written in code as part of that?

-Inquiring minds want to know! 😀
+Inquiring minds want to know!😃

 The Book of Daniel